“Assessment and instruction are often conceived as curiously separate in both time and purpose.”

 Lorrie Shepard (2000)

-Assessment is about discovering what students know, understand, and can do.
+Assessment is about discovering and responding to what students know, understand, and can do.
 Classroom assessment is one of the most powerful tools for achieving this.
 Yet, at times, it is underestimated, even ignored, as protocols are filtered through layers of research and policy into practice.
-Increased accountability has put pressure on classroom assessment.
-As a result, large-scale standardized assessment developed by groups of college professors, publishers, andcorporations is guiding the course of classroom teaching, learning, land assessing.
-Large-scale assessments are designed for a specific purpose but it is in the classroom that continuous monitoring of learning and instructional responsiveness takes place.
-Routine assessments let students know what is worth learning, how learning will be demonstrated, and how they are progressing.
-Teachers must to be well versed and capable practitioners in order to help their students maximize learning on a day to day basis.
+Large-scale standardized assessments developed by college professors, publishers, and corporations are guiding the course of classroom teaching, learning, and assessing.
+Large-scale assessments are designed for a specific purpose but it is in the classroom that continuous monitoring of learning and instructional responsiveness takes hold.
+Routine assessments let students know what is worth learning, how they are progressing, and how learning will be demonstrated.
+Teachers must to be informed and capable practitioners in order to help their students maximize learning on a day to day basis.

 Linking assessment and instruction is critical to effective learning.

 Here are three steps to keep in mind as you build your well-stocked classroom assessment toolbox.

 - Start with standards.
 Analyze the skills and knowledge that students will be mastering.